Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Method

-During decoding, the acoustic model is coupled with a transformer language model (LM).
+The acoustic model is coupled with a transformer language model (LM) during decoding.
 Its architecture is also based on \cite{vaswani17_attention}.
 The LM employs 12 encoder blocks but no decoder blocks.
 Each block in the LibriSpeech model employs 768-dimensional input embeddings, the hidden layer size is 3072 and 12 heads are used in the multi-head attention module.
 The encoder blocks in the Switchboard model use 264-dimensional input embeddings, a hidden layer size of 1024 and 12 attention heads.

-For LibriSpeech, the LM is trained on 960h of audio transcripts, which corresponds to 10 million words of text data.
-For Switchboard, the LM is trained on the 300h Switchboard transcripts and on the transcripts provided by the Fisher corpus \cite{Cieri2004TheFC}.
+The LibriSpeech tokenizer and LM are trained on 960h of audio transcripts, which corresponds to 10 million words of text data.
+The Switchboard tokenizer and LM are trained on the transcripts of the Switchboard 300h corpus, as well as the transcripts provided by the Fisher corpus \cite{Cieri2004TheFC}.
 The LM weight is 0.6 for the LibriSpeech models and 0.3 for the Switchboard models.
 The beam size of the decoder is 60 for both datasets.

 The LibriSpeech transformer is trained for 60 epochs with an effective batch size of 48 using gradient accumulation with a factor of 3 and a CTC weight of 0.3.
 The Switchboard transformer is trained for 100 epochs with an effective batch size of 256 using gradient accumulation with a factor of 2 and a CTC weight of 0.3.
 We employ the Adam optimizer with exponential decay rates of $\beta_1 = 0.90$, $\beta_2 = 0.98$ and initial learning rates of $10^{-3}$ (LibriSpeech) and $6\times10^{-3}$ (Switchboard).
 The learning rate is increased linearly for the first 25k steps and then decreased proportionally to the inverse square root of the step number \cite{vaswani17_attention}.

-\subsection{Speaker Embeddings}
+\subsection{Speaker embeddings}